peridotbuild/pv2/README.md

 fact or make it difficult for both the average user, a developer in a Rocky Linux SIG, or even a Rocky Linux maintainer to understand and use "correctly" and efficiently.
-While the tool works and does its job well, the issues that hold it back is what forced the original author to request that it berewritten in python, a more approachable language that some contributors or users will likely find easier to work with.
+While the tool works and does its job well, the issues that hold it back is what forced the original author to request that it be rewritten in python, which can be seen to be a more approachable language that some contributors or users will likely find easier to work with.

 It has essentially been rewritten to address the following:

-* rpm bindings - golang has *zero* bindings and there appears to be no interest upstream to provide these.
+* rpm bindings - golang has *zero* bindings and there appears to be no interest upstream to provide these at this time.
-* patch configurations - The package configuration from srpmproc was not intuitive and complex patching required a patch file to simplify some things.
+* patch configurations - The package configuration from srpmproc was not intuitive and complex patching required a patch file to simplify things.
 This rewrite expects a much more simpler YAML formatted patch file and multiple patch configurations per release branch can be simplified to the main branch.
 * rpkg hooks - `rockypkg` development has started and this may serve as a secondary hook to extend/override rpkg related commands.